 A career in Elementary Education offers the reward of making a permanent difference in the lives of thousands of children.
 BSC offers preparatory coursework for transfer to an elementary education program at a four-year institution.
-Students concentrate on general education classes the first year and add courses in children’s literature, math and music for elementary teachers, health/wellness and art/design in sophomore year.
+Students concentrate on general education classes the first year and add courses in children’s literature, math, and music for elementary teachers, and education in the sophomore year.

-Students who complete the suggested curriculum earn an Associate in Arts and/or an Associate in Science.
+Students who complete the suggested curriculum earn an Associate in Science.

 Bismarck State College continues to collaborate with North Dakota postsecondary institutions to coordinate up-to-date articulation agreements directing students to the best pathways of degree completion.
 While BSC does not have a four-year degree program in education, we do offer a series of classes to assist students to meet the requirements necessary to apply to enter a four-year education program.
 Most bachelor degree granting teachers’ education programs have degree plans uniquely established within their own accreditation.
 As such, it is extremely important for prospective education students to work with their BSC advisor to more fully understand these unique requirements and how best they may be completed through their enrollment at BSC.

 Before meeting with your advisor, students should perform the following tasks:

 - Decide which school they plan to transfer to pursue their four-year education degree.

 - Contact the transfer school and inquire about the application procedures for the program.